 Machine Learning

-Within each module, our technology draws from state-of-the-art and historically successful machine learning algorithms and techniques, combined with lessons from cortical and neural information processing circuits.
+Our technology draws from state-of-the-art and historically successful machine learning algorithms and techniques, combined with lessons from cortical and neural information processing circuits.
 In addition, Ogma has developed a novel, brain-inspired neural network architecture which we believe will become the basis for new advances in AI.

 The Ogma Core Team